michaeljscript/react-social-login-buttons/README.md

 You can also use your own icons, let's say from font-awesome.

 You can also pass a component to the icon prop.

+Util `createSvgIcon` is deprecated and should not be used.

 ```js
 import React from "react";